vaibhav999garg/Shopping-site/README.md

 For once in starting you can use sync({force:true}) in place of sync()
     in learn_play.js file to create database files.

-Made simple site for shopping.(incomplete)
+Made simple site for shopping.